DeHaven Construction Company

 Look for efflorescence, peeling and flaking paint, and scaling sections (surface deterioration) on the foundation wall.
 Any one of these items can indicate some degree of seepage.
 Porous walls, such as those made of cinder blocks, may have damp spots.
 Masonry block walls are constructed with interior voids.
 When the hydrostatic pressure on the exterior portion of the wall is high, the voids often fill with water.
 As a result, the wall might be quite wet to the touch.
 (CAUTION: This might also be caused by condensation.)
 Vulnerable areas for seepage are cracks and the joints around pipes passing through the wall, such as the inlet water pipe and the drainpipe leading to the sewer.
 Look closely at these areas for water streak stains and efflorescence.

 Look for seepage in a poured concrete wall around the tie-rod holes - holes in the concrete wall around the small diameter metal rods that are used to hold tie the forms together when the wall is being poured.
 More often than not, these holes have been patched over.
 Also, these tie rods can corrode away over a period of time and when below grade are vulnerable areas for water intrusion.
 Sometimes you see efflorescence and water streaks just under the hole or patched sections.
 Occasionally I find these holes plugged with corks.
-This is not considered a permanent patch, and if seepage should develop, they should be plugged with hydraulic cement.
+This is not considered a permanent patch, and if seepage should develop, they should be plugged with epoxy or hydraulic cement.

 Moisture Problems: Floors and floor joints